 Frequently Asked Questions

 USCIRF is comprised of nine private sector commissioners who volunteer their time to support USCIRF’s mandate.
 IRFA mandates that three Commissioners are selected by the President, two by the leaders of the President’s party in Congress, and four by the congressional leaders of the party not in the White House.
-Commissioners are appointed for two year terms, and are eligible for one additional term.
+Commissioners are appointed for two-year terms and are eligible for one additional term.
 According to IRFA, Commissioners are “selected among distinguished individuals noted for their knowledge and experience in fields relevant to the issue of international religious freedom, including foreign affairs, direct experience abroad, human rights, and international law.”

 Learn more about the current Commissioners.

 USCIRF is an independent, bipartisan legislative branch agency.
 It makes policy recommendations to the President, the Secretary of State, and Congress through its Annual Report.
 USCIRF provides rigorous analysis of country issues and developing trends to inform decision makers through various activities, including convening hearings.
-It also tracks implementation of policy recommendations.
+It also tracks the implementation of policy recommendations.

 USCIRF and the Office of International Religious Freedom were both established by the International Religious Freedom Act of 1998.